sim0njo/docs/docs/Phc2MqttV5.md

 - **Discovery Mode**: Here you select how to advertise the selected channels.

-Device: In this mode each channel is advertised as a subdevice of an encapsulating PHC device identified as Module Device Name.
+-- **Device**: In this mode each channel is advertised as an entity of an encapsulating PHC device identified as Module Device Name (see Configure Module -> Device Name).

-Component: In this mode each channel is advertised in itself.
+-- **Component**: In this mode each channel is advertised as an entity in itself.

 - **Discovery Interval**: The rate at which to publish advertise messages.

-- **Discovery Retain**: Enable/disable the retain flag in the MQTT messages.
+- **Discovery Retain**: Enable/disable the retain flag in the MQTT discovery messages, it is advised to enable retain.

 - **Save**: Press this button to save settings.